-If you’re overwhelmed by the scantily-clad masses at Baker Beach, this small cove between Lands End and Baker Beach provides a welcome, uncrowded, dog-free retreat.
-(On clear days, you’ll still see the Golden Gate Bridge, tiny in the distance.)
+This small cove between Lands End and Baker Beach provides a welcome, uncrowded, dog-free retreat.
+(On clear days, you’ll still see the Golden Gate Bridge in the distance.)
 The beach is said to be named after Chinese fishermen during the Gold Rush-era, who would dock their boats along the coastline and camp out on the sand; you’ll find a stone monument devoted to them at the edge of the parking lot.
 Today, it’s the haunt of middle-aged swim clubs who take their frigid laps in the morning.
 There are several tall, craggy rocks jutting out of the water that hoodie-clad beach-goers claim as personal islands, as well as shallow, sandy caves along the shoreline.
-During low tide, you’ll find starfish, mussels and sea anemone dotting the rocks.
+The beach isn't large, so get there early if you want a spot in sun.

 |Venue name:||China Beach||Contact:|